-The BHF is a company limited by guarantee, incorporated in England on 28 July 1961, and registered at Greater London House, 180 Hampstead Road, London NW1 7AW.
+The BHF is a company limited by guarantee.
+Incorporated in England on 28 July 1961.
+The registered address is Greater London House, 180 Hampstead Road, London NW1 7AW.

 Our Articles of Association were last amended on 31 March 2016.
 Our Articles of Association provide for a limitation of member liability to £1.